Most people wear their scars with confidence as they tell their life story.

 However, the results that you expect will depend on the design of the tattoo you have chosen, the type of scar and expertise of the tattoo artist.

-Before you embark on this journey, know the facts first to ensure the procedure is safe.
+Before you embark on this journey, know the facts first to ensure the procedure is safe during inking the tattoo and the complete aftercare process.

 1. Understanding the type of scars